momentum-mod/docs/_posts/convars/2022-02-02-mom_hud_mapinfo_tier_enable.md

 default_value: 1
 ---

-Toggles showing the map status.
+Toggles showing tier in map info on the HUD.